 - Earthquakes

 You can combat this defense in some situations.
-For instance, if that person had a high risk of heart attack and was told by his doctor not to drive, that type of information might affect the outcome of a potential legal claim because the other driver’s heart attack was foreseeable and may have even been likely under the circumstances.
-Under Georgia law, for something to be considered an act of God, it must be a physical cause that is irresistible or inevitable.
+For instance, if that driver had a high risk of having a heart attack, and was told by his doctor not to drive, that type of information might affect the outcome of a potential legal claim.
+This is because the other driver’s heart attack was foreseeable and may have even been likely under the circumstances.

 If the act of God itself didn’t cause your accident, then it won’t be a valid defense for an insurance company.

-Get Help with Your Legal Claim—Even if There Was an Act of God
+Get Help With Your Legal Claim Even if There Was an Act of God

-Is an insurance company denying your claim because they say that the accident was due to an “act of God”?
-If so, you need John Foy & Associates to examine your situation to determine if there was a true act of God to blame for your injuries.
+If an insurance company is denying your claim because they say that the accident was not due to an act of God, you need John Foy & Associates to examine your situation to determine if there was a true act of God to blame for your injuries.
 Many insurance companies will try to stretch this concept much further than they should so they can get out of paying you the money damages that you deserve.
-Don’t let this happen to you.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+Don’t let this happen.